Introducing the IntelliJ IDEA Localization EAP for Chinese, Japanese, and Korean

 How to submit feedback on the localized parts of IntelliJ IDEA

-We’d be happy to get your feedback on the parts of the UI that has already been localized.
+We’d be happy to get your feedback on the parts of the UI that have already been localized.
 Submitting feedback has never been easier: you can submit it directly from the IDE or via YouTrack using these templates for the Chinese, Japanese, or Korean versions of the IDE, either in English or in your native language.
 We have a special YouTrack subsystem, localization, for the relevant issues.

 What if you find other types of bugs or have feature requests?
 These are submitted in English, as usual.